Uniform K-stability of polarized spherical varieties: Test configurations for polarized spherical varieties

 \subsection{Statement}

-In this section we encode equivariant test configurations for polarized spherical varieties by certain concave piecewise linear functions.
-In addition to Donaldson's work on toric varieties \cite{Don02}, this task has already been accomplished in different special cases \cite{AB04,Nyb,DelKSSV}.
-We freely use notations from section~\ref{sec_spherical}.
+In this section, we encode equivariant test configurations for polarized spherical varieties by certain concave piecewise linear functions.
+In addition to Donaldson's work on toric varieties \cite{Don02}, this task has already been accomplished in different special cases; see \cite{AB04,Nyb,DelKSSV}.
+We freely use notation from Section~\ref{sec_spherical}.

-\begin{thm} For a polarized spherical variety \(\polVar\), \(\group\)-equivariant test configurations are in one-to-one correspondence with positive rational piecewise linear concave functions on \(\polytope\polVar\), with slopes in the valuation cone of \(\variety\).
+\begin{thm} For a polarized spherical variety \(\polVar\), \(\group\)-equivariant test configurations are in one-to-one correspondence with positive rational piecewise linear concave functions on \(\polytope\polVar\), with slopes in the valuation cone of\, \(\variety\).

-The test configuration is furthermore special if the associated function is integral linear, and it is product if it is integral linear, with slope in \(\linValCone\).
+The test configuration is furthermore special if the associated function is integral linear, and it is a product test configuration if it is integral linear, with slope in \(\linValCone\).

-Furthermore, rational twists of a given test configuration \(\polVarTC\) are in one-to-one correspondence with elements of \(\linValCone\cap\rationalDualLattice\) and if \(g\) is the function associated to \(\polVarTC\), then the set of functions corresponding to the twists is \(\{g + l \mid l \in \linValCone\cap\rationalDualLattice\}\). \end{thm}
+Furthermore, rational twists of a given test configuration \(\polVarTC\) are in one-to-one correspondence with elements of\, \(\linValCone\cap\rationalDualLattice\), and if \(g\) is the function associated to \(\polVarTC\), then the set of functions corresponding to the twists is \(\{g + l \mid l \in \linValCone\cap\rationalDualLattice\}\). \end{thm}

 The correspondence is explicitly described in the proof below.
 The key picture to keep in mind is that the polytope associated (as in \cite{Bri89}) to a trivially compactified test configuration can be described as the set of point below the graph of a concave integral piecewise linear function on some multiple of the polytope associated to the initial polarized variety.